proofit404/stories/docs/debugging.rst

 PDB walks in to the bar
 =======================

-We can read the whole source code, but let's try to use debugger instead!
+We can read the whole source code, but let’s try to use a debugger instead!
+Type this in the same console right after traceback.

 .. code:: python